- Class: Aves (Birds)

 African penguins can be found in large colonies along the southwestern rocky coast of Africa from Namibia to Port Elizabeth, and many of the surrounding islands.
 The largest colony is located on Dyer Island.
 The birds build nests out of their own excrement, called guano, under bushes or rocks.
 This shelter provides them protection from the harsh sun during the hot African days.

 African penguins reach sexual maturity around four years of age.
 At this time, the male will court the female with a donkey-like bray.
 Who can resist?
 (This call also earned them the nickname jackass penguin.)
-Once accepted by the female, the pair will continue to bond for the rest of their lives.
+Once the male is accepted by the female, the pair will continue to bond for the rest of the season—and they sometimes remain bonded for future mating seasons, but not always.
 The female digs a burrow under a bush or a rock where she lays two eggs.
 Both parents take turns incubating the eggs for up to 40 days.
 Once the chicks hatch, the parents share the responsibility of keeping the chicks warm and fed constantly for the first 30 days.
 Once they reach a month old, the chicks are left for short periods with other chicks while their parents hunt for food.
 The chicks huddle together in large "nursery groups" to keep warm and help protect each other from predators.
 The juveniles leave the colony when they are around four months of age and have developed their juvenile plumage.

 AT THE ZOO

-Our flock of African penguins can be seen in the big, new Cape Fynbos habitat at the San Diego Zoo's Conrad Prebys Africa Rocks.
+Our flock of African penguins can be seen in the big, new Dan and Vi McKinney Penguin Habitat at Cape Fynbos in the San Diego Zoo's Conrad Prebys Africa Rocks.
 The spacious Penguin Beach features a cobblestone beach, nesting areas, and rockwork that mimics the granite boulders found at Boulders Beach in South Africa—along with a 200,000-gallon pool with depths up to 13 feet, and underwater viewing.
-Cape Fynbos was the first Africa Rocks habitat to open to the public—on July 1, 2017—with five additional Africa Rocks habitats set to open throughout the summer, as animals move in and become acclimated to their new homes.
+Cape Fynbos was the first Africa Rocks habitat to open to the public—on July 1, 2017.

 As one of the most endangered types of penguin, these little birds need your help!
 Their numbers have declined by 60 percent in the last 28 years.
 The African penguins at the Zoo are just the beginning of a large flock that we hope to have over the next couple of years, and start breeding this species.
 It is important for people to learn about this endearing species.